ibexa/documentation-developer/docs/search/search_criteria_and_sort_clauses.md

 !!! note

-    You will find all the native handlers and the tags for the Legacy Storage Engine in files located in `core/src/lib/Resources/settings/storage_engines/`.
+    You can find all the native handlers and the tags for the Legacy Storage Engine in files located in `core/src/lib/Resources/settings/storage_engines/`.

 !!! tip